PTO Accrual Calculator

 How this PTO accrual calculator works

-This calculator uses a simple projection model: start with your current PTO balance, add the PTO you expect to earn over a chosen number of pay periods, then subtract the PTO you expect to use in that same window.
+This calculator uses a straightforward projection model: start with your current PTO balance, add the PTO you expect to earn over a chosen number of pay periods, then subtract the PTO you expect to use in that same window.
+It does not try to guess employer-specific carryover rules or caps unless you adjust your inputs manually.
+Its job is to give you a clear estimate from the information you already know.

 Formulas